Apply to UConn School of Pharmacy

 High school students interested in pharmacy should apply through UConn's undergraduate admissions office.
 You will have an opportunity to select a B.S. in Pharmacy Studies major.

 Ph.D. in the Pharmaceutical Sciences with Fall 2021 entry

 for spring 2021 entry -

 Commonly asked questions about your application to our graduate program.

 Pharm.D. for Fall 2021

-Fall 2020 deadlines have passed.
-If you are already at UConn and interested in fall 2021 apply at PharmCAS.
+If you are already at UConn and interested in fall 2021 please apply using the PharmCAS portal.